 You can book trains online in advance here, and this can be a good option considering the popularity of the route.

 The journey is around an hour and a half in total and the main station in Avila is located about a fifteen-minute walk to get to the main entrance to the city centre.
-You can book buses online in advance here, as well.
+You can check bus schedules online here, as well.

-If you want the ultimate flexibility, consider going on your Avila day trip by car.
+If you want the ultimate flexibility, consider going by car.
 This can be a good option for those who don’t want to be beholden to bus and train timetables but still want to travel independently.